Zindagi Ki Mehek: Season 1

 Mehek decides to live in the Khanna household to make Shaurya realise his love for her.
 Shaurya helps Mehek's best friend Sonal elope with Mehek's brother Mohit.
 Mohit's grandmother suffers a heart attack, and the Sharmas blame Shaurya.
 In a fit of rage, Mehek's uncle vandalises Shaurya's restaurant, and in retaliation, Shaurya gets their shops bulldozed.
 This leads Mehek to give up and leave Shaurya finally.
 Mehek's ex-fiancé Ajay and Sonal's ex-fiancé Rohit abduct Mehek and try to rape and take advantage of her.
 Shaurya saves her in the nick of time, but Mehek suffers severe injuries.
 Her family blames Shaurya and take Mehek away.
 Finally, the Sharmas accept Shaurya.

 Before their wedding day, Shaurya organises security for Mehek, but the chief officer has a connection to a dark secret from Shaurya's past.
-Just before their wedding, he reveals to Shaurya that 12years ago, as a child, Shaurya had a car accident, and the couple killed were Mehek's parents.
+Just before their wedding, he reveals to Shaurya that 12 years ago, as a child, Shaurya had a car accident, and the couple killed were Mehek's parents.
 A shocked Shaurya tries to come clean to Mehek, but the ceremony continues, and they are married.
 Unfortunately, Mehek finds out the truth and believes Shaurya deceived her.
 She is enraged but pretends to be happily married for the sake of her family.
 When the Sharmas finally find out, they decide to reopen the case, and Karuna is arrested.
 Finally, misunderstandings between the families are cleared up.